First World War.com - A multimedia history of world war one

 Available here are three versions of the former Russian national anthem, God Save The Tsar!
 The anthem was selected following a competition in 1833 and was composed by Prince A. V. Lvov, with lyrics by Vasily Zhukovsky.
 The anthem lasted until the revolution of 1917.

 The first two versions of the song available here are by unknown performers and date; it is assumed that both pre-date the start of the First World War in 1914.
-Click here to listen to the first version (MP3 format 168kb); and click here to listen to the second (MP3 format 327kb).
-Both are performed without lyrics.
+Use the player above to listen to all three versions; the first two are performed without lyrics.

-The third version, available here, was performed by Shatrov circa 1903 and contains the song's lyrics.
+The third version was performed by Shatrov circa 1903 and contains the song's lyrics.

 God Save The Tsar!